bavlayan/docker-compose-for-nginx/README.md

-# Docker compose file for nginx in Windows
+# Docker compose file volume path error for nginx in Windows

 When creating a nginx docker image in windows, you may encounter following error due to defining wrong path